jesajx/NSE-lab-documentation/docs/pages/guides/hardware/uart_background.md

 ### RS-232
-[RS-232](https://en.wikipedia.org/wiki/RS-232) is an old TTL-style serial communication standard that has since been readapted for various purposes.
+[RS-232](https://en.wikipedia.org/wiki/RS-232) (a.k.a.
+EIA/TIA-232) is an old TTL-style serial communication
+standard that has since been readapted for various purposes.

 RS-232 is typically associated with the [DB-25](https://en.wikipedia.org/wiki/DB-25) connector.